StefanDimitrovDimitrov/Internship/README.md

  * A platform for offering internship programs

-0. The web app has 3 register apps accessible in the admin panel.
+0. The web app has 3 registered apps accessible in the admin panel.
     - Internship app
     - Internship auth
     - Internship profile